Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 45 meters

 Bloody Bay Wall is one of the best dive sites in Little Cayman.
-It is a wall dive with an amazing array of marine life, including schools of barracuda, snapper, jacks and queen angels.
+It is a wall dive with an amazing array of marine life, including schools of barracuda, snapper, jacks, and queen angels.
 The coral reef at this location is one of the most spectacular in the Caribbean.
-Shallow reefs, drop-offs from 10 to 50 feet and walls from 50 to 100 feet give divers an unusual opportunity to observe a wide variety of marine life.
+Shallow reefs, drop-offs from 10 to 50 feet, and walls from 50 to 100 feet give divers an unusual opportunity to observe various marine life.

-Turtles are frequently seen resting on the bottom or swimming lazily along the reef crest.
+Turtles frequently rest on the bottom or swim lazily along the reef crest.
 Moray eels have been known to “play” with divers who swim by them.
-Barracuda are often spotted hovering over the reef looking for their next meal while angelfish dart around them looking for shelter.
+Barracuda are often spotted hovering over the reef looking for their next meal, while angelfish dart around them looking for shelter.
 This seemingly endless wall has 13 stop-offs that give you plenty of options.
 The bright tube sponges, small caves, and tropical fish give you plenty to explore and appreciate.
 Don’t forget to glance up to the surface and down towards the abyss to remind yourself how small we all are.

 21. Borneo, Malaysia